thomasdziedzic/dependent-types-tutorial/src/File5.md

 To fix all those issues we are going to update our language with a _typing context_.
 That is, in addition to keeping track of how many variables we need, we are also going to track what kind of variables we are dealing with.
-In order to avoid any confusion between idris _types_ and the types inside our language, we are going to call the later "kinds".
+In order to avoid any confusion between idris _types_ and the types inside our language, we are going to call the latter "kinds".
 This is also to remain consistent with existing literature about haskell where the "type of types" is called a _kind_.

 Our language, therefore, has two _kinds_: Either we are a plain kind,